stevencox/blackbalsam-covid-19-data/README.md

 This repository defined the COVID-19 data set for the [Blackbalsam](https://github.com/stevencox/blackbalsam/edit/master/README.md) COVID-19 research platform.

+More data sets will be added soon.
+The ones below exist in the `/home/shared` directory mounted to each Jupyter notebook.

+### CORD-19 Dataset
+The [CORD-19 Open Research Data Set](https://www.semanticscholar.org/cord19/download) is at `/home/shared/data/cord19`

+### New York Times
+The [New York Times COVID-19](https://github.com/nytimes/covid-19-data) GitHub data set is at `/home/shared/data/nytimes/covid-19-data`

+### PM_COVID
+The [COVID-19 and Particulate Matter link](https://projects.iq.harvard.edu/covid-pm/home) and related [analytics](https://github.com/wxwx1993/PM_COVID) are at `/home/shared/data/PM_COVID`.

+### GeoJSON
+Choropleth bounaries at the state and county level at multiple resolutions.

 See the `update` script for details of current data sets.
 Submit a pull request to add a data set.

 ```